Student Services Department

-The Child Care Financial Assistance Program at ECC was established by funding from the North Carolina Community College System and the Carl Perkins Grant.
+The ECC Child Care Financial Assistance Program was established by funding from the North Carolina Community College System and the Carl Perkins Grant.
 The program is intended to serve student parents who need assistance in paying their child care costs to attend ECC.
 It is not the intention of this program to refer or direct students to child care services.
-Student parents enter into child care arrangements of their own free will.
+Student parents enter into childcare arrangements of their own free will.
 The college’s role is to provide financial assistance to students.

 Applicants are notified by mail regarding their application status.
 Approval is based on eligibility and availability of funds.
 If aid is awarded, student recipients need to schedule an appointment with the Child Care Coordinator to review the award and sign the agreement forms.

 Textbooks can be bought and resold at the college bookstore.
 School supplies, sportswear, and gift items are also available.
 A bookstore is located on both campuses.
-Booklists for each semester may be found online at the college website.
+Students may find booklists for each semester online at the college website.

 Children of students are not allowed to use the lounge or any other facility while their parents are in class.
 Children are strictly forbidden from attending class with their parents.